jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 end
 ```

-The method then returns the index number of this *almost* winning group of cells.
+The method's return value is the index number of the matching *almost  won* condition.
 If there is no almost won condition, the method returns 'nil.'
-In the example above, because ["X", " ", "X"] is a match as *almost* won, the #almost_won method would return it's index, or 0.
-Recall that what the indexes represent in the #win_indexes array (X's or O's) are the same as what they represent in the WIN_COMBINATIONS array (0-8).
-Therefore, the '0' that is returned is representative of the first three spots in the board's cell array [0, 1, 2].

-Through similar means, the A.I. can also detect whether or not its opponent has almost won.
+In the example above, because ["X", " ", "X"] of the #win_index array matches an almost won condition, the #almost_won method returns its index, or 0.
+Through a similar method, the A.I. can also detect whether or not its opponent has almost won.

-Once it knows whether or not there is an *almost* winning condition for either itself or its opponent, it simply needs to make or block the winning move in the location that is required to win (which we can refer to as the 'winning cell').
-We can obtain this via getting the index of whatever cell remains blank (" ") in the *almost winning* array,
+Once it knows whether or not there is an *almost* winning condition for either itself or its opponent, it simply needs to make or block the winning move in the location that is required to win, which we can refer to as the 'winning cell'.
+We can obtain the location of this 'winning cell' by getting the index of whatever cell remains blank (" ") in the return value of the #almost_won method,

 ```
 def win_or_block